AlexanderFabisch/AlexanderFabisch.github.io/content/blog/slither.md

 [Strava](https://www.strava.com/),
 [Google Fit](https://fit.google.com/),
 or whatever store your data on some server which you cannot control.
-You do not know what they use the data for and you cannot write your one tools to analyze your own data.
+You do not know what they use the data for and you cannot write your own tools to analyze your own data.

 This is the reason why I wanted to develop a small tool that can be modified